PasqualePerilli/Interest-Calculator/README.md

 With this project, the goal was for the calculator to:

  - Work properly;
- - Look identical to the example images;
+ - Look identical to the sample images;

 To accomplish this goal, modifications were made to HTML, CSS and JavaScript files.